ginano/grunt-combopage/README.md

 # grunt-combopage

-> It's a tool for combo and min the html file, and it could minfiy the remotet css files and js files.
+> It's a tool for combo and min the html file, and it could minfiy the remotet css files and js files. all the content could be merged to one file!

 ## Getting Started
 This plugin requires Grunt `~0.4.1`